hitboxaltcoin/vuicoin/doc/benchmarking.md

 Benchmarking
 ============

-Dash Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Vuicoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

 Running
 ---------------------
-After compiling Dash Core, the benchmarks can be run with:
+After compiling Vuicoin Core, the benchmarks can be run with:

     src/bench/bench_vuicoin